clouedoc/clouedoc/README.md

 | -        | Reverse engineered API client for a cash-winning quiz app | Golang     |        |      |
 | Instabot     | Instagram auto-post and engagement bot                    | Golang     |        |      |

-... and tons of other projects I forgot :)
+... and other projects that I forgot about

 ## Other projects